CPAN-Security/security.metacpan.org/docs/cna-faq.md

 ### What is the CVE Program?

-The [CVE Program](https://www.cve.org/) is an international, community-driven effort to identify and catalog publicly disclosed vulnerabilities.
+The [CVE Program](https://www.cve.org/) is an international, community-driven effort to identify and catalogue publicly disclosed vulnerabilities.

 ### What is a CVE?